antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 }
 ```

-just convert the goto, but let the yield untreated.
+Just convert the goto, but let the yield untreated.

 ```javascript
 PHP.Goto = function (name) {